AnandAthi/AnandAthi.github.io/about.md

 Outside of work is where things start to get interesting about me :)
 I love Science, History, Astronomy, Language, Philosophy, Religion, Culture, Finance, Politics and Environment/Activism.
 I like reading up and listening to podcasts on these topics.
 You can find my bookshelf on [GoodReads](https://www.goodreads.com/review/list/49757611-anand-athinarayanan?shelf=%23ALL%23) to get a hint of what I'm currently reading/listening now.

 Who doesn't like Travelling ?
 While I haven't done much myself yet, I(we) am picking up speed.
-My personal travel list includes visiting as much as possible from UNESCO's world heritage [list](https://whc.unesco.org/en/list/)
+My personal travel list includes visiting as much as possible from UNESCO's world heritage [list](https://whc.unesco.org/en/list/).
+I'm a travel plan Chakravarti(Sanskrit for Emperor) and love planning down to a tee.

 My recent fetish is with the FIRE(Financial Independence Retire Early) movement.
 I realized this is my calling and life's purpose, for real :)